Editorial by Industrial Quick Search

 Cleanroom Construction and Design

 Cleanrooms are designed to maintain a consistent airflow in a confined space with uniform velocity to avoid turbulence.
-This is achieved by a ducting and fan system that is connected to a filter, which is usually a HEPA filter.
+This is achieved by a ducting and fan system that is connected to a filter, which is usually a high efficiency particulate air (HEPA) filter.

-An important consideration when constructing a cleanroom is the avoidance of potential electrostatic discharge (ESD), which can damage or contaminate materials.
-Floors and surfaces are designed to prevent ESD‘s by creating a non-turbo electric environment.
+When constructing a cleanroom, it is crucial to address potential electrostatic discharge (ESD), as it can damage or contaminate materials.
+To mitigate ESD risks, floors and surfaces are designed to prevent static buildup by creating a controlled, non-static environment.
+This helps ensure that materials and equipment remain protected from electrostatic interference.

 As a part of the concern for airflow is the construction of the ventilation and air volume systems that are designed to maintain air quality and pressurization.
 The ventilation system is constantly exchanging old air with fresh filtered air.